sudmantlab/vesper/README.md

 uv pip install -e ".[dev]"
 ```

-*Note*: The `requirements.txt` file is generated via `pip freeze > requirements.txt` for noting specific versions in the most recent functional build, but isn't used for repopulating the environment.
+`requirements.txt` is generated via `pip freeze > requirements.txt` for noting specific versions in the most recent functional build and can also be used to install dependencies.

 ## Testing